Spieth claims wire-to-wire victory at Masters

 "I was really happy with the way I felt today on the golf course, how composed I was and how in control of my emotions I was," said Rose, who birdied the first two holes to apply early pressure.

 "Jordan is just so comfortable with the lead.
-Awesome composure, every time I thought maybe there was a chink in the armor, he'd come out and hole an eight-foot putt."
+Awesome composure, every time I thought maybe there was a chink in the armour, he'd come out and hole an eight-foot putt."

 GRAND SLAM BID